top of page

 January 30, 2026

-Note: Tickets for 2026 season on sale soon!
+Tickets for 2026 season on sale now!

 Set against the refined backdrop of 1920s high society, A Woman of the World stars Pola Negri as Countess Elnora Natatorini, a glamorous European adventuress who abandons the salons of Monte Carlo for a Midwestern American town—only to find that her sophistication clashes with local mores.
 The film quietly dissects notions of independence, reputation, and transformation, culminating in a memorable scene where the countess brandishes a bullwhip to disrupt the staid structures around her.